 - connections between the different aspects of geography

-- At least a grade 5 in either GCSE Geography.
+- At least a grade 5 GCSE in Geography and science subject

 - All Loughborough Sixth Form College courses have minimum entry requirements of at least five GCSEs at grade C/4 or above, including English Language and Maths.